raleel/mythras-srd/0007_Magic.md

 Hit points are calculated using CON+SIZ+POW and Healing Rate is calculated using CON+ half POW, rounded up.

-**Boost**: Spend 2 Power Points as a free action to regain Healing Rate in lost Hit Points or a lost level of Fatigue.
+**Boost:** Spend 2 Power Points as a free action to regain Healing Rate in lost Hit Points or a lost level of Fatigue.

 ### Elemental Control

 Choose a specific material or type of energy.
 Spend an action to control up to half POW in cubic metres of the element anywhere within POW metres.
 May alter the basic form or create complex shapes with a successful Craft (specific element) check.
 Upon creation choose either a close combat attack or a ranged attack.
 The close combat attack has a reach of Very Long and the ranged attack has a range of 8/24/100, then choose any two Combat Effects.
 Damage and force/size is determined by POW: 8 or less: 1d4/T, 9-12: 1d6/S, 13-15: 1d8/M, 16-18: 1d10/M, 19+: 1d12/L.

-**Boost**: Spend 3 Power Points to sheathe the character in the element for the scene.
+**Boost:** Spend 3 Power Points to sheathe the character in the element for the scene.
 Solid materials gain an armor value equal to one fifth POW, rounded up.
 If it is energy, unarmed attacks inflict extra damage equal to the base damage of the power and unarmed attacks against the character suffer the same damage to the limb used.

 ### Energy Blast

 Fire blasts of a specific type of energy out to a range of 10/30/120 and choose two Combat Effects to apply at time of creation.
 Damage and force are determined by the character's POW: 8 or less: 1d6/S, 9-12: 1d8/M, 13-15: 1d10/M, 16-18: 1d12/L, 19+: 2d6/L. To hit, the character rolls against either an applicable Combat Style for the power or uses Unarmed.

-**Boost**: Spend 2 Power Points and an action to inflict +1d6 damage on the next energy blast attack.
+**Boost:** Spend 2 Power Points and an action to inflict +1d6 damage on the next energy blast attack.

 ### Enhanced Reactions

 Gain a bonus to initiative rolls equal to the critical range of Athletics skill and never end up prone after using Evade.

-**Boost**: Spend 1 Power Point to make the next Athletics or Acrobatics check one difficulty grade easier.
+**Boost:** Spend 1 Power Point to make the next Athletics or Acrobatics check one difficulty grade easier.

 ### Enhanced Speed